semuconsulting/pynmeagps/README.md

 The stream object can be any data stream which supports a `read(n) -> bytes` method (e.g. File or Serial, with or without a buffer wrapper).

-Individual input NMEA messages can then be read using the `NMEAReader.read()` function, which returns both the raw data (as bytes) and the parsed data (as an `NMEAMessage` object).
+Individual input NMEA messages can then be read using the `NMEAReader.read()` function, which returns both the raw data (as bytes) and the parsed data (as an `NMEAMessage` object, via the `parse()` method).
 The function is thread-safe in so far as the incoming data stream object is thread-safe. `NMEAReader` also implements an iterator.

-The `NMEAReader` constructor includes an optional `nmea_only` flag which governs behaviour if the stream includes non-NMEA data (e.g. proprietary UBX or Garmin data).
+The `NMEAReader` constructor includes an optional `nmea_only` flag which governs behaviour if the stream includes non-NMEA data (e.g. UBX or Garmin binary protocols).
 If set to 'False' (the default), it will ignore such data and continue with the next valid NMEA message.
 If set to 'True', it will raise a `NMEAStreamError`. **NB:** if the `nmea_only` flag is set to 'False', the `NMEAReader.read()` function will block until it receives a NMEA message (or the input stream times out).

+The `NMEAReader` constructor also includes an optional `validate` flag which is passed to the `parse()` function - see **Parsing** below.

+A further optional `mode` flag signifies the message stream mode (GET/SET/POLL).
+Ordinarily this can be left at the default 0 (GET)).

 Examples: